For reducing plastic waste and serving up 'clean' formulas, toothpaste tablets are ahead of the game. But how do they perform? We put them to the test

 The spec: Price per tablet 17.7p (13p if bought on 4-month subscription), glass jar, dentist-formulated with fluoride, hydroxyapatite and vitamins, children under 7 should be supervised by an adult

-Downsides: none really, but be warned they do turn pink on your mouth leaving our tester wondering if they had bleeding gums.
+Downsides: Be warned they do turn pink on your mouth leaving our tester wondering if they had bleeding gums.
 Refills also come in glass jars rather than pouches, but as toothpaste tablets are crumbly, this may be so that the product stays intact.
-They are pricey, however Parla Original , which have stain removing minerals and fluoride, come in considerably cheaper at £7.99 for 62.
+They are pricey, however Parla Original , which have stain removing minerals and fluoride, come in considerably cheaper at £7 for 62.

 The verdict: An investment for those who value premium dental health and a gleaming fresh smile.